Workplace Productivity: 8 Ways To Help Your Team Get Things Done

 Staffing: The staffing process is conducted with a long-term view in mind.

-It can take a while (i.e., a month or longer) to recruit, interview, hire, and onboard the right people to fill openings within your business.
+It can take a while (i.e., a month or longer) to recruit, interview, hire, and onboard the right people to fill openings within your business and support organizational growth.

 Because of that, management and Human Resources are often looking well down the road, so to speak, in order to anticipate business needs and have skilled employees on payroll so that there are no gaps in coverage.